holandajunior/mlexercises/house_prices/README.md

  - Which evaluators have you chosen?
 And why?
 Explain to us!
  - Maybe you want to compare your models against scikit-learn models.

 I almost forgot it!
-You can use any ML lib from here and the remainder phases, ok?
+You can use any ML lib from here and the remaining phases, ok?

 ## Third Phase